caumente/AUDIT/README.md

 ## Summary

-AUDIT, Analysis & evalUation Dashboard of artIficial inTelligence, is a tool designed to analyze, visualize, and detect biases in brain MRI data and models.
-It provides tools for loading and processing MRI data, extracting relevant features, and visualizing model performance and biases in predictions.
-AUDIT presents the following features:
+AUDIT, Analysis & evalUation Dashboard of artIficial inTelligence, is a tool designed to provide researchers and developers an interactive way to better analyze and explore MRI datasets and segmentation models.
+Given its functionalities to extract the most relevant features and metrics from your several data sources, it allows for uncovering biases both intra and inter-dataset as well as within the model predictions.
+Some of the main capabilities of AUDIT are presented below:

 - **Data management**: Easily work and preprocess MRIs from various sources.
 - **Feature extraction**: Extract relevant features from the images and their segmentations for analysis.